opencog/atomspace/README.md

 one can build simple distributed networks of AtomSpaces, by using the [**StorageNode**](https://wiki.opencog.org/w/StorageNode) to specify a remote AtomSpace.
 However, it is up to you as to what kinds of data these AtomSpace exchange with one-another.
-There are no pre-configured, suggested communications styles.
+Only two simple pre-configured communications styles have been created: the read-thru and the write-thru proxies for the cogserver.
+These pass incoming data and results on to the next nodes in the network.

 ### Cross-system Bridges
 Because the AtomSpace can hold many different representatioinal